 Listing S3 bucktes using python

-We can also easily list down all buckets in the AWS account using Python.
+We can also easily list down all buckets in the AWS account using python.

 import boto3